External counterpulsation: Medical uses

-The FDA approved the CardiAssistTM ECP system for the treatment of angina, acute myocardial infarction and cardiogenic shock under a 510(k) submission in 1980 Since then, additional ECP devices have been cleared by the FDA for use in treating stable or unstable angina pectoris, acute myocardial infarction, cardiogenic shock, and congestive heart failure.
+The FDA approved the CardiAssist ECP system for the treatment of angina, acute myocardial infarction and cardiogenic shock under a 510(k) submission in 1980 Since then, additional ECP devices have been cleared by the FDA for use in treating stable or unstable angina pectoris, acute myocardial infarction, cardiogenic shock, and congestive heart failure.

 Studies have found EECP to be beneficial for patients with erectile dysfunction and some COPD patients.
 Additionally, improvements in exercise endurance in the non-diseased patient has been found in research studies.

 Some reviews did not find sufficient evidence that it was useful for either angina or heart failure.
 Other reviews found tentative benefit in those with angina that does not improve with medications.